oracle/terraform-kubernetes-installer/README.md

 Check out the [example operations](./docs/examples.md) for details on how to use Terraform to scale, upgrade, replace, or delete your cluster.

-### Worker iSCSI Volume attachemnt.
+### Worker iSCSI Volume attachment

-If you'd like to have a iSCSI volume created and attached to each worker then simply set the two variables below
+If you'd like to have a iSCSI volume created and attached to each worker then simply set the two variables below:

 ```worker_iscsi_volume_create = true
 worker_iscsi_volume_size = 100
 ```

-This will by default mount the volume at /var/lib/docker.
-If you wish to mount this volume anywhere else set the Variable.
+By default, the volume will be mounted at `/var/lib/docker`.
+If you would like to override the default mount path, set the `worker_iscsi_volume_mount`

 ```
 worker_iscsi_volume_mount  = "/mymountpoint"